-- 62. (1) The issuing authority may on own initiative amend a permit or registration certificate if it is necessary- - (a) for the more effective protection of the listed threatened or protected species to which the permit or registration certificate relates; - (b) for the more effective enforcement of the provisions of the Biodiversity Act or these Regulations; - (c) to give effect to any relevant norms and standards that apply to the holder of the permit or registration certificate; or - (d) to correct technical or editorial errors on the permit or registration certificate. - (2) The issuing authority must- - (a) notify the holder of the relevant permit or registration certificate, in writing, of- - (i) the proposed amendment; and - (ii) the reasons for the proposed amendment; and - (b) afford the holder of the permit or registration certificate a reasonable opportunity to submit representations regarding the proposed amendment.
+- 62. (1) The issuing authority may on own initiative amend a permit or registration certificate if it is necessary- - (a) for the more effective protection of the listed threatened or protected species to which the permit or registration certificate relates; - (b) for the more effective enforcement of the provisions of the Biodiversity Act or these Regulations: - to give effect to any relevant norms and standards that apply to the holder of the permit or registration certificate; - (d) to ensure the well-being of animals; or - (e) to correct technical or editorial errors on the permit or registration certificate. - (2) The issuing authority must- - (a) notify the holder of the relevant permit or registration certificate, in writing, of- - (i) the proposed amendment; and - (ii) the reasons for the proposed amendment; and - (b) afford the holder of the permit or registration certificate a reasonable opportunity to submit representations regarding the proposed amendment.